Broccoli Potato Cheese Egg Muffin Cups

 Broccoli Cheese Egg Muffins with Potatoes

-Meal prep a healthy and satisfying breakfast with these Potato Broccoli Cheese Egg Muffins.
-Just like a cheesy omelet, but they are so easy to make in advance and even freeze!
+Meal prep a satisfying breakfast with these Broccoli Egg Muffins that are extra tasty and filling with plenty of potatoes and cheese.
+It's an entire meal in one little package.
+Perfect for meal prep, they are so easy to make in advance and even freeze!
 Plus this protein-packed recipe is vegetarian and gluten free.

 Prep: 10 minutes